cimug-org/cim-compare/README.md

 > - Runtime Dependency:
 >    - When using the COM automation interface, **cim-compare** initializes and communicates with an EA process.
 The underlying API calls interact with the installed Enterprise Architect software to perform operations like exporting `.xmi` files from an `.eap` or `.qea` file.
 >
-> The COM interface wrappers ship with each release of Sparx EA and are delivered in an installation directory similar to:
+> The COM interface wrappers ship with each  of Sparx EA and are delivered in an installation directory similar to:
 >
 > `%WINDOWS_PROGRAM_FILES%\Sparx Systems\EAxx\Java API  (e.g. "C:\Program Files\Sparx Systems\EA17\Java API")`
 >